Gugulethu-Nyoni/semantq/docs/SemantqSyntax.md

 ### Keyed Lists
-For performance optimization, Semantq offers a `key` attribute for lists.
+For performance optimization, semantq offers a `key` attribute for lists.

 ```html
 <ul>